Monicaular/humor-hero-quiz/README.md

 ### Code

 + Code on how to check the correct answers and the format of the questions was based on [Great Stack on Youtube](https://www.youtube.com/watch?v=PBcqGxrr9g8.)
-+ Code on how to disable the click was based on [Great Stack on Youtube](https://www.youtube.com/watch?v=PBcqGxrr9g8.)
-+ Code on how to show a head display with the question number and the score was based on [James Q Quick Youtube Tutorial](https://www.youtube.com/watch?v=rFWbAj40JrQ&t=8s)
 + Understanting the concept of functions and methods [Shaun Pelling](https://www.youtube.com/watch?v=xUI5Tsl2JpY)
 + The ReadMe template was provided by [Code Institute](https://github.com/Code-Institute-Solutions/readme-template)